 The pressures of school and activities suddenly begin to be not as much about fun and more about their future.
 Then you throw in the current world climate where, lately, that future looks so bleak and uncertain.
 Friendships and seeing the opposite sex as more than just friends is a shifting and evolving situation they’re trying to figure out how to navigate—if they ever get the chance to see their friends again.

 She’s trapped somewhere between excitement for the new freedoms that come with growing up and just wanting to believe in the peaceful magical world we wrapped her in through her early years.
+No wonder why my daughter is so angry.

 I wish my 10-year-old self could talk to my daughter and tell her she understands the struggle.
 And I think, if I could talk to my 10-year-old self, she would tell me to show my daughter a little extra grace and understanding during this time of transition and uncertainty.
 Like my mother did for me.